PavanBJ/linkedin-job-copier/README.md

-# LinkedIn Job Copier — Browser Extension (Chrome, Edge, Brave)
+# LinkedIn Job Copier — Browser Extension (Chrome, Edge, Brave or any chromium based browser)

 A browser extension that adds a **"Copy Job Description"** button to LinkedIn job listings, and lets you scrape & export all job cards from a search results page.